Success Steps

 If you feel this way about a specific technology medium (an app, website, etc.), then you should remove that medium and keep the technology (computer, smartphone, etc.).

-However, if you feel your vice enriches your life when you decide to use it for educational purposes, I'd suggest you consider taking the necessary steps to transition into using it with preplanned, purposeful intention pertaining to those educational reasons only.
+However, if you feel your vice enriches your life when you decide to use it for enrichment purposes, I'd suggest you consider taking the necessary steps to transition into using it with preplanned, purposeful intention pertaining to those enrichment reasons only.

 Anyway you use technology that you feel helps progress any aspect of your life.
 It could be anything from career development to learning a new instrument.